veeqtoh/cashier-paystack/README.md

 ### Customers
 #### Creating Customers
 Occasionally, you may wish to create a Paystack customer without beginning a subscription.
+I would recommend you even do this at sign up.
 You may accomplish this using the `createAsPaystackCustomer` method:
 ```php
 $user->createAsPaystackCustomer();
 ```